ncapps/react-quickly/README.md

 - The `style` attribute takes a JavaScript object, not a string
 - Use Ternary operators aand IIFE to implement `if`/`else` statements

+## Chapter 4.
+Making React interactive with states
+- Properties are immutable in a component, properties only change when the component is re-created by passing new values from a parent component
+- *States* allow you to update views in response to events without re-rendering a component
+- When state changes, only the corresponding parts of views change.
+This is possible due to the virtual DOM.
+- New values for properties and states can change the UI.
+New property values come from a parent, new state values come from the component
+- Using stateless components with a handful of stateful components allows for more flexible and simpler designs
+- States are mutable; properties are immutable
+- `{}` is a way to render variables and execute JavaScript in JSX code
+- Function componetns are the preferred way of working with React

 ## Attribution
 React Quickly, Azat Madan, August 2017 - ISBN 9781617293344